lanzhou-psy/freesurfer_T1_processing/README.md

 For each T1 file, a new subject directory will be created inside t1_dir containing FreeSurfer’s standard morphometry outputs (surfaces, volumes, stats).

+## Contact
+If you have any question, feel free to reach out.